theQuert/Knowledge-Updating-System/progress.md

 - The `ROUGE`, `Bert-Score` calculation on train set without trigger existed is done. (summary-level)
 - Re-build the pt file for train set without trigger (we already have the `src` and `tgt` in local) (Done)
 - Upload the local `src` and `tgt` to VM.
 Then, construct the upated pt file and do sentence-labeling.
 (Done)
 - After labeling, calculate the sum of #RM, #ADD, #SUB.
-(Calculate the averaged edit-actions) (Running)
+(Calculate the averaged edit-actions) (Done)
 - If problems occur, we may have to have more reseaerch on finding the paragraphs those needed to be udpated.
+(Running)